Pre-Annotation

 If needed, users can deploy the models defined in the current project (based on the current Labeling Config) by clicking the Deploy button.
 After the deployment is complete, the preannotation can be triggered.

-Since Annotation Lab 3.0.0, multiple preannotation servers are available to preannotate the tasks of a project.
+Since Generative AI Lab 3.0.0, multiple preannotation servers are available to preannotate the tasks of a project.
 The dialog box that opens when clicking the Pre-Annotate button on the Tasks page now lists available model servers in the options.
 Project Owners or Managers can now select the server to use.
 On selecting a model server, information about the configuration deployed on the server is shown on the popup so users can make an informed decision on which server to use.

 In case a pre-annotation server does not exist for the current project, the dialog box also offers the option to deploy a new server with the current project’s configuration.
 If this option is selected and enough resources are available (infrastructure capacity and a license if required) the server is deployed, and pre-annotation can be started.
 If there are no free resources, users can delete one or several existing servers from Clusters page under the Settings menu.